Author: John Ramsey

 Descartes, René.
 Meditations on First Philosophy, translated by Jonathan Bennett, 2017 (Originally published 1641 CE).

 Descartes’ “I think, therefore I am” by Charles Miceli

 External World Skepticism by Andrew Chapman

-The Gettier Problem & the Definition of Knowledge by Andrew Chapman
+The Gettier Problem and the Definition of Knowledge by Andrew Chapman

 About the Author